 Remuneration report J.B.
-Sundelin In 2017, Mr. Sundelin had a base salary of € 250k.
+Sundelin In 2018, Mr. Sundelin had a base salary of € 250k.
 The remuneration including expenses was paid to CAPTA Management B.V., Mr. Sundelin's consultancy company.
-The Supervisory Board evaluated the performance of the CEO along the references laid down in the applicable arrangements and decided that the CEO is entitled to receive variable compensation.
+The Supervisory Board evaluated the performance of the CEO along the references laid down in the applicable arrangements and decided that the CEO is entitled to receive variable compensation, based on company performance and individual performance.